 Today, employee training is required to be less time-consuming, preferably delivered on-the-job and in small chunks, remain efficient and relevant to the current job responsibilities of a particular employee.
 Thus, employees can improve their knowledge and skills without hindering business continuity and decreasing productivity.
 And digital transformation of employee training and development (T&D) is the answer to these modern demands.

-- Technologies used for digital transformation of T&D
+Ways of implementing digital transformation of T&D

 Various tools can be effectively used for digital transformation of employee T&D: